Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces

-We establish finite-sample error bounds in expectation for transformed Fréchet means in Hadamard spaces under minimal assumptions.
-Transformed Fréchet means provide a unifying framework encompassing classical and robust notions of central tendency in metric spaces.
-Instead of minimizing squared distances as for the classical 2-Fréchet mean, we consider transformations of the distance that are nondecreasing, convex, and have a concave derivative.
+We establish finite-sample error bounds in expectation for transformed Fr\'echet means in Hadamard spaces under minimal assumptions.
+Transformed Fr\'echet means provide a unifying framework encompassing classical and robust notions of central tendency in metric spaces.
+Instead of minimizing squared distances as for the classical 2-Fr\'echet mean, we consider transformations of the distance that are nondecreasing, convex, and have a concave derivative.
 This class spans a continuum between median and classical mean.
-It includes the Fréchet median, power Fréchet means, and the (pseudo-)Huber mean, among others.
-We obtain the parametric rate of convergence under fewer than two moments and a subclass of estimators exhibits a breakdown point of 1/2.
-Our results apply in general Hadamard spaces—including infinite-dimensional Hilbert spaces and nonpositively curved geometries—and yield new insights even in Euclidean settings.
+It includes the Fr\'echet median, power Fr\'echet means, and the (pseudo-)Huber mean, among others.
+We obtain the parametric rate of convergence under fewer than two moments, and a subclass of estimators exhibits a breakdown point of 1/2.
+Our results apply in general Hadamard spaces---including infinite dimensional Hilbert spaces and nonpositively curved geometries---and yield new insights even in Euclidean settings.